Study from Innocent X

 Study from Innocent X is an oil-on-canvas painting by the Irish-born English artist Francis Bacon, from 1962.
 It is held in a private collection.
-Based on the Portrait of Innocent X by Diego Velázquez, the work depicts a distorted image of the red-robed pope, sitting on a dark red chair on a platform inside a cuboid cage indicated by thin black lines, standing on a light brownish yellow floor with a curved lighter red wall behind.
+Based on Portrait of Innocent X (c.
+1650) by Diego Velázquez, the work depicts a distorted image of the red-robed Pope Innocent X, sitting on a dark red chair on a platform inside a cuboid cage indicated by thin black lines, standing on a light brownish yellow floor with a curved lighter red wall behind.

 It measures 78 × 55.75 in.

+Bacon later remade Study from Innocent X, as Study of Red Pope 1962.
+2nd version 1971.